The New Energy Landscape – Challenges and Opportunities

 What is your spin on what is happening, are we in a revolution or is our industry just evolving?

-EECON 2021 will cover the changes that are happening in Australia and the challenges still to be met to reach the nirvana of cheap, renewable energy for all.
+EECON 2021 covered the changes that are happening in Australia and the challenges still to be met to reach the nirvana of cheap, renewable energy for all.
 There is clear daylight between the aspirations of many experts in the media and the current projects being undertaken at present as well as a wealth of misinformation and mistrust reported in the media today.